10 Tips On How To Take Good Picture

-If you are taking most of your pictures while standing then try to get down on your knees or laying on the ground to get a perfect spot to klick.
+If you are taking most of your pictures while standing then try to get down on your knees or lay on the ground to get a perfect spot to klick.

-It will yield a great result, especially when you are clicking children to try to go down to there height level or you can use the camera’s Vari-Angle LCD.
+It will yield a great result, especially when you are clicking children to try to go down to their height level or you can use the camera’s Vari-Angle LCD.
 Going down to a new level will help you see and correct the poor lightning or any shadows.
 Your image will definitely be more pleasing with everything balanced.

 4. Look for a perfect light spot

-Light is an important factor in photography where direct sunlight can result in ugly shadows and can blacken the subjects’ face and other objects.
+Light is an important factor in photography where direct sunlight can result in ugly shadows and can blacken the subjects’ faces and other objects.
 You have to see a perfect light spot or the best time to take photographs.

 5. Master the Flash

 Digital camera in auto mode always has flashed at low light.
-But mastering the flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.
+But mastering flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.

 In dark scenes, the camera will activate the flash but this may make your subject look too intense.
 During direct sunlight, the subject face may have the shadow so you need to use “forced flash” mode in this case.
 Hence the use of flash in outdoor photography will improve things as more light is always a good thing in photography.